 They go to her house for the final hours and she ends up making peace with her family before they leave.

 And leave she does.
 She gets on that flight and is deported to Jamaica.
 Cue tears.

-Natasha and Daniel then proceed to live their lives for several years.
-They adjust to life in their respective cities without each other.
-Memories begin to fade and that day seems more like a dream than a reality.
+Natasha and Daniel then proceed to live their lives for several years without each other.
+They adjust to life in their respective cities, memories begin to fade, and that day seems more like a dream than a reality.